code-423n4/2023-11-panoptic/README.md

 ├── types
 │   ├── LeftRight — "Implementation for a set of custom data types that can hold two 128-bit numbers" │   ├── LiquidityChunk — "Implementation for a custom data type that can represent a liquidity chunk of a given size in Uniswap - containing a tickLower, tickUpper, and liquidity"
-│   └── TokenId — "Implemenation for the custom data type used in the SFPM and Panoptic to encode position data in 256-bit ERC1155 tokenIds - holds a pool identifier and up to four full position legs"
+│   └── TokenId — "Implementation for the custom data type used in the SFPM and Panoptic to encode position data in 256-bit ERC1155 tokenIds - holds a pool identifier and up to four full position legs"
 ├── libraries
 │   ├── CallbackLib — "Library for verifying and decoding Uniswap callbacks" │   ├── Constants — "Library of Constants used in Panoptic"